burgerdev/multi-media-tags/README.md

 Supported types are:
   * image/* -> gets an image tag
   * audio/* -> gets an audio tag (HTML5!)
-  * other -> a linkt to the attachment is shown
+  * other -> a link to the attachment is shown